ilichkaya/laravel-restify/docs-v2/content/en/quickstart.md

 ### Prefix

-As you notice the default prefix for the restify api is `/api/restify`.
+As you notice, the default prefix for the restify api is `/api/restify`.
 This can be changed from the `app/restify.php`
 file:

 ```php